Credit only granted for: AAST351, AAST398M or AAST398N.

 URSP250

-The Sustainable City: Exploring Opportunities and Challanges
+The Sustainable City: Exploring Opportunities and Challenges

 An exploration, through an interdisciplinary approach, of a number of issues related to making cities more sustainable in terms of environmental protection, economic opportunity, and social justice.
 The course assist students to develop skills in critical analysis and systems thinking and to use those skills in analyzing sustainability related problems and potential solutions, and to expand students' understanding of the political implications of crafting and moving towards a sustainable urban future.